 - Download our Moving to Paris Guide (PDF)

-Paris is a densely packed city with many neighbourhoods, each with a distinct flavour and personality.
-Expats searching for accommodation in Paris should take a walk through the city and explore each respective area before securing housing.
+Finding accommodation in Paris means sifting through a densely packed city with many neighbourhoods, each with a distinct flavour and personality.
+When searching for your next home in the French capital, you should take a walk through the city and explore each respective area before securing housing.

-The public transport infrastructure in Paris is also one of the densest in the world, so it can be more difficult finding a place off the grid than on it.
-Choice of location is therefore generally a matter of price and taste more than transit convenience.
+The public transport infrastructure in Paris ranks among the densest in the world, with 16 metro lines and over 300 stations, so you’ll find it more difficult to locate a place off the grid than on it.
+Therefore, your choice of location is generally a matter of price and taste more than transit convenience.

 Types of accommodation in Paris

-The kind of accommodation available in Paris largely depends on its location.
-In and around the city centre, expats will mostly find apartments and studios, while there are more houses and cottages further into the suburbs.
+Types of accommodation in Paris largely depend on location.
+In and around the city centre, you’ll mostly find apartments and studios, while houses and cottages become more common further into the suburbs.

 The main types of accommodation in Paris include: